 Concord 101

 Concord 101 is an educational experience for residents of Concord.
-You'll enjoy learning more about your local government and the services it provides.
-We hope to help members of the community better understand how these services work for them.
+You'll enjoy learning more about your local government and the services we provide.
+We hope to help members of the community better understand how these services work for them and inspire residents to take an active role in their neighborhood and the community.

 Course Description

-Curious as to how the name "Harmony" came about?
+Curious to know how Concord got it's name?
 Ever wonder just how many water lines supply Concord?
 Want to learn more about our Council-Manager form of government?
 If so, this course is for you!

 Classes are interactive with opportunities to ask questions and provide feedback.

-Students will tour city facilities, view equipment used by various departments, and get a first hand look at what it takes to run city services such as transportation, electric, water, police, fire, parks and recreation, and much more.
+Participants will tour city facilities, view equipment used by various departments, and get a first-hand look at what it takes to run city services such as transportation, electric, water, police, fire, parks and recreation, and much more.

 In addition, community partners will be on board to give a behind-the-scenes look at what makes Concord one of the best places to live, work, and play.

-The class will meet every Tuesday beginning in mid-August and end with a graduation banquet on November 21, 2023.
-Class will take place from 6:15 to 8:30 p.m. each week; an additional afternoon class from 2:00 p.m. to 4:15 p.m. may be offered, depending on demand.
+Classes are held every Tuesday beginning in mid-August.
+The class meets for 14 consecutive weeks.
+The course concludes with a graduation ceremony in late November.
+Class is held from 6:15 to 8:30 p.m. each week, and an additional afternoon class from 2:00 p.m. to 4:15 p.m. may be offered, depending on demand.

-To complete the course, participants must attend at least 12 classes, and at least one City Council meeting during the course.
+To be eligilble for graduation, participants must attend at least 12 classes and at least one City Council meeting during the course.

 For more information on Concord 101, contact Public Affairs in the City Manager's Office.